10 Low-Carb Vegetables for When You’re Eating Healthy

 Eating asparagus means getting a good dose of fiber, folate and vitamins A, C, E and K—all with only about five grams of carbs per cup (and even less when it’s cooked).
 For fresh inspiration on how to up your asparagus intake, check out our favorite ways to get the most out of asparagus.

-Look around the grocery store, and you’ll see there are many low-carb alternatives made from cauliflower: rice, pizza crust, pasta, etc. While this vegetable is naturally high in fiber, B vitamins and antioxidants, it only has five grams of carbs per cup.
+Look around the grocery store, and you’ll see there are many low-carb alternatives made from cauliflower: rice, pizza crust, pasta, etc. Roasted cauliflower can make a great paleo snack!
+While this vegetable is naturally high in fiber, B vitamins and antioxidants, it only has five grams of carbs per cup.

 Like other cruciferous vegetables Brussels sprouts and cauliflower, broccoli offers a way to maximize nutrients while minimizing carbs.
 It’s not only high in folate, potassium, fiber and vitamins C and K, but has just six grams of total carbohydrates per cup.
 Find out how to cook broccoli so it truly tastes delicious.